mdiviesti/Basic-Fantasy-RPG-API/README.md

 or link to the OGL in any public or commercial use including public software versioning and distribution hubs.

 ## current state
+All Core components are from the Basic Fantasy RPG Rules r107 — 3rd Edition Core Rules

 Currently, I've added data and endpoints for Player Character (PC) races.
-These were direct copies from both the 3rd edition manual and the supplements which have been provided for use on the website.
+These were direct copies from both the 3rd edition manual mentioned above and the supplements which have been provided for use on the website.

+The Core classes have also been added from the r107 Rules.
+Future updates will include the additional classes provided in supplements.

 Current endpoints are read only.

 # future state